 Tuition fees are relatively low in Bulgaria.
 StudyinBulgaria.com estimates average fees of €2,900-8,000, with medical degrees at the higher end of this spectrum.
 A one-year preparatory course in English or Bulgarian costs around €2,500 (~US$2780).

-EU/EEA and Swiss students of all study levels are able to apply for the Bulgarian tuition fee loan, and Bulgarian universities generally offer scholarships to help international students fund their programs
+EU/EEA and Swiss students of all study levels can apply for the Bulgarian tuition fee loan, and Bulgarian universities do offer generous scholarships to help locals and international students fund their programs

-As mentioned earlier, the cost of living in Bulgaria is cheap and affordable, especially in comparison to other study abroad destinations.
-Your living costs, including accommodation, transport, food and other expenses, would likely amount to about US$7,200 per year (estimate based on the average monthly costs in euros here) – though you may wish to budget more depending on your lifestyle, spending habits, and city.
-Rent will be your biggest monthly expenditure – most students live on campus but if you prefer to rent privately, this will cost at least €100 a month (~US$110).
+As indicated earlier, the cost of living in Bulgaria is cheap and affordable, when compared to other study abroad destinations.
+Your living costs, including accommodation, transport, food and other expenses, would likely amount to roughly US$7,200 per year (estimate based on the average monthly costs in euros here) – though you may decide to budget more depending on your lifestyle, spending habit, and the city you are living in.
+Please note that rent will typically be the biggest monthly expenditure – most students in this country live on campus but if you prefer to rent privately, this will cost say €100 a month (~US$110).

-Apart from the cheap tuition fees and living costs, there are also several other reasons to study in Bulgaria.
+Besides the cheap tuition fees and living costs, there are also other reasons to study in Bulgaria.
 Besides been a popular tourist destination, famous for its sandy beaches and coastal resorts, and also for its beautiful mountain ranges and snowsports.
-If you’re interested in history, you’ll also find plenty to explore.
-One of the country’s oldest historical sites, the Thracian Tomb of Kazanlak, dates back to the 4th century BC.
-In addition, some of the most famous treasures in the world were found at the Varna Necropolis burial site, including the world’s oldest golden ornaments.
-If you are interested in these and more, why not take the next steps in applying to study in Latvia.
+If you’re interested in history, you’ll equally find plenty to explore in this country.
+One of the country’s oldest historical sites, the Thracian Tomb of Kazanlak, goes back to the 4th century BC.
+Additionally, some of the most famous treasures in the world were found at the Varna Necropolis burial site, including the world’s oldest golden ornaments.
+If you are interested in these and more, please take the next steps in applying to study in Bulgaria.